- Location London, United Kingdom

 - Year 1996

-The sloping site with superb views, suggested using a free-standing country house form as a model.
-Square in form around a central courtyard, it sits on a levelled area which is clearly demarcated from the rest of the gardens.
-Entrances at the corners make the planning efficient.
-In designing the building we were conscious that elderly people need to be reassured and comforted by their surroundings, which must also be welcoming for visitors and serviceable for staff.
+The sloping site with superb views suggested a free-standing country house form.
+Set around a central courtyard, the building sits on a levelled 'plate' which is clearly demarcated from the rest of the gardens.
+Entrances at the corners make the plan efficient.

 The three upper floors, each with forty residents, are arranged as homes, with their own communal sitting and dining rooms.
 The bed-sitting rooms, with en-suite showers, are laid out around a continuous corridor, which has windows in the diagonal corners so that daylight penetrates into the heart of the building.
 The ground floor accommodates the shared facilities around the courtyard - physiotherapy, hydrotherapy, recreational therapy, a cafe, hairdressing shop and a synagogue, as well as kitchen, laundry and offices.